Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - Turn the visibility of one of the layers off, and reorder the layers (move one of them up or down)
 - Close/Reopen the app, go to the Overlays/TOC tool, and the visibility and layer order should be retained

+## Current Location Placement and Z Offset Behavior
+Test 1: Verify default settings
+- Confirm `CurrentLocationSurfacePlacement` is set to `Relative`.
+- Confirm `CurrentLocationZOffset` is set to 10.

+Test 2: Offset behavior with valid numerical input
+- Change `CurrentLocationZOffset` to a different valid numerical value (e.g., 20).
+- Close/Reopen the app.
+The current location symbol appears above the terrain by the specified offset (e.g., 20 meters above the surface).

+Test 3: 0ffset behavior with invalid (non-numerical) input
+- Set `CurrentLocationZOffset` to an invalid value (e.g., "abc").
+- Close/Reopen the app.
+The `CurrentLocationZOffset` defaults to 0.
+The current location symbol is rendered directly on the terrain surface.

+Test 4: DrapedFlat surface placement behavior
+- Change `CurrentLocationSurfacePlacement` to `DrapedFlat`.
+- Close/Reopen the app.
+The current location symbol is displayed directly on the surface, ignoring any Z offset.

+Test 5: non-DrapedFlat surface placement behavior
+- Change CurrentLocationSurfacePlacement to any value other than DrapedFlat.
+- Close/Reopen the app.
+The current location symbol behaves as if `CurrentLocationSurfacePlacement` is Relative and is positioned using the `CurrentLocationZOffset` value.

+## Default Elevation Source Behavior
+- Start the DSA app with `DefaultElevationSource` pointing to a non-existent or invalid source.
+The app does not crash.
+- After adding a valid elevation source, and  unchecking 'Use GPS for current elevation display' in Settings, the app displays the elevation in the location text area.
+- The `DefaultElevationSource` in DsaAppConfig.json will be updated to use the selection made.
+- Update the `DefaultElevationSource` to an invalid path, location text area will either have 'Elevation Unavailable' or the last value that was set by the GPS feed.

+## Initial location Behaviour
+- Modify the `InitialLocation` property in the config file
+- Start the DSA app.
+- Confirm that the map loads with the location specified in the updated `InitialLocation` property.
+- Zoom/pan the map.
+- Click the home button and the map should go back to the `InitialLocation` property set in the config file.
+- Confirm that the map resets to the location defined by the `InitialLocation` property in the config file.

+## Relative and absolute paths in the DsaAppConfig file
+- Move the `OperationalData` folder from `~\ArcGIS\Runtime\Data\DSA\Default\` to a new location like `~\Documents\`.
+- Update the `LocalDataPaths` property to use the absolute path `~\Documents\OperationalData`.
+- Restart the DSA app.
+Open the Add Data tool.
+  - [ ] Confirm the data is listed.
+- Move the contents of `~\ArcGIS\Runtime\Data\DSA` to the same location where the DSA executable file is located.
+- Start the DSA app.
+  - [ ] Verify that the app runs as expected and the data loads correctly.
+- Change the `LocalDataPaths` property back to relative path `./OperationalData`.
+- Restart the DSA app.
+Open the Add Data tool.
+  - [ ] Confirm the data is listed.

 ## Settings
 ## App Configuration